ibm-cloud-docs/cis/data-security.md

 ## Deleting your data in {{site.data.keyword.cis_short_notm}}
 {: #data-delete}

-The {{site.data.keyword.cis_short_notm}} configuration data is deleted on request through the UI, CLI or API.
+The {{site.data.keyword.cis_short_notm}} configuration data is deleted on request through the UI, CLI, or API.

 ### Deleting {{site.data.keyword.cis_short_notm}} instances
 {: #service-delete}

 The {{site.data.keyword.cis_short_notm}} data retention policy describes how long your data is stored after you delete the service.
 The data retention policy is included in the {{site.data.keyword.cis_short_notm}} service description, which you can find in [{{site.data.keyword.cloud_notm}} Terms](/docs/overview?topic=overview-terms).
 When a {{site.data.keyword.cis_short_notm}} instance is deleted by the UI, CLI, or API, the instance data is retained for seven days from deletion.

-Before deleting an instance, all the domains in the instance must be removed.
+Before you delete an instance, all the domains in the instance must be removed.
 {: note}

 Deleting the {{site.data.keyword.cis_short_notm}} instance removes all data.